-Check with your State Bureau of Motor Vehicles for variations from these
+Check with your State Bureau of Motor Vehicles for variations from these dimensions.

-Adjustment Headlamp: right left Vertic al upper screw: clockwise - lowers anti-clockwise - raises lower screw: clockwise - raises anti-clockwise - lowers Horizontal lower screw: clockwise - to right anti-clockwise - to left upper screw: clockwise - to left anti-clockwise - to right
+Adjustment Headlamp: right left Vertical lower screw: clockwise - raises anti-clockwise - lowers upper screw: anti-clockwise - raises clockwise - lowers Horizontal upper screw: clockwise - to right anti-clockwise - to left lower screw: clockwise anti-clockwise - to right

 Replacing Sealed Beam Unit.
 A double filament, type 2, seven inch sealed beam unit of domestic manufacture is used in your Volkswagen.
 Should it become necessary to replace the unit, unscrew the large slotted screw in headlight rim and remove housing from vehicle.
 Pull wire plug from back of unit and disconnect the parking light wires.
-Remove clips from behind sealed beam, which can now be removed from housing.
+Remove clips from behind sealed beam. which can now be removed from housing.
 Installation is reverse of this procedure.
 After reassembly re-aim headlights.